RandomStudio/tether-process-pinger/README.md

 - it should implement a Tether Agent connection
 - it should subscribe to "ping" messages (e.g on the topic `+/+/ping`)
 - it should publish messages on a topic ending in "pong", e.g. `someType/someAgentID/pong`

+More generally, you need to implement your applications (and systems) in such a way that a restart is **anticipated, even if it is not desirable**.
+Critical state information should preferably not get lost in the case of a restart at an awkward moment.
+"The show must go on"; your application should hopefully be back up and running as quickly as possible, and the rest of the system should be robust enough to either start over or pick up where you left off.

 ## Optional, but recommended: PM2 Integration